Xiang Jingyu: Revolutionary

 In 1924, she led a strike involving about ten thousand female workers from silk factories.
 Then, Xiang Jingyu founded the Committee of Women's Liberation, and trained many female cadres, who then became a force against feudalism and imperialism.

 In January 1925, Xiang Jingyu was once again elected to the Central Committee now for the third time.
 She played a key role in the strikes and protests of the May Thirtieth Movement of 1925.

-However, because of an affair with Communist Party member Peng Shuzhi, she was criticized by party members as lacking moral virtue, and was forced to resign her position on the Central Committee and as head of the party Women's Bureau.
-A political split between Peng, who strongly supported Party Chairman Chen Duxiu, and Cai, who wanted more political autonomy, also played into the situation.
+The growth of the Communist Party after the May Thirtieth Movement also created organizational challenges and disagreements within Party leadership.
+Some leaders, such as Peng Shuzhi and Chen Duxiu advocated for centralizing Party authority.
+Others, such as Cai Hesen and Qu Qiubai, advocated for the Party to allow greater flexibility to local bodies.
+The extramarital relationship between Xiang and Peng exacerbated these disagreements.
+In the period following the 5th National Congress, the affair harmed Xiang's standing in the Party and resulted in her removal from the Party's core leadership.

+In late October 1925, Xiang and Cai were sent to Moscow by the Party, with the hope that they could reconcile.
+Their relationship dissolved.
+In late 1926, Cai married Li Yichun in Moscow.
+Xiang studied at the Communist University of the Toilers of the East.
+She had a relationship with a fellow student from Mongolia.

-In October, Xiang Jinyu and Cai Hesen were sent to study in Moscow Orient Communist Labor University, where their relationship permanently ended.
-In March 1927, Xiang Jingyu went back to China.
-On 12 April, Chiang Kai-shek started his counter-communism war in Shanghai, and Xiang Jingyu decided to flee to Wuhan and work in the Propaganda Department of the Federation of Trade Unions of Wuhan.
-The Wuhan National Government under Wang Jingwei's administration also expelled the Communists in July.
+In March 1927, Xiang returned to China from Moscow.
+Beginning in April, she led the women's movement in Wuhan, worked at the PArty's Hubei Publicity Department, and edit the Party underground newspaper Great River.
+On 12 April, Chiang Kai-shek started his counter-communism war in Shanghai, and Xiang Jingyu decided to flee to Wuhan and work in the Publicity Department of the Federation of Trade Unions of Wuhan.
+The Wuhan National Government under Wang Jingwei's administration also expelled the CCP in the July 15 Incident.
 Regardless of danger, Xiang Jingyu stayed on in Wuhan editing the party journal Chang Jiang and helping the workers’ movement and underground Party.

 Death

+Xiang was arrested in Wuhan by the KMT in a purge of Communists and those who supported the Communists (the White Terror).

 Xiang Jingyu was arrested in the French Concession Sandeli in Wuhan on 20 March 1928 due to the betrayal of members of her group to the police.
 The French officials turned her over to the Nationalist government in April.
-On the first of May of the same year, Xiang Jingyu was executed by the police.
+The KMT executed her on 1 May 1928.

+Commemoration

+Mao Zedong praised Xiang's legacy as a revolutionary.
+In a 1936 interview with Edgar Snow, he described her as the only female founder of the CCP.
+At a conference for International Women's Day in 1939, he described Xiang as someone from whom everyone should draw inspiration.

+At the inauguration of the Chinese Women's University in the Yan'an Soviet, Zhou Enlai praised Xiang as an important role model for Chinese women.

+A statute on Tortoise Mountain in Wuhan honors Xiang.